arduino/docs-content/content/arduino-cloud/01.guides/07.node-red/nodered-intro.md

 ![Installing the Arduino Cloud Palette](assets/nodered-03.gif)

 Now, you should be able to use the Arduino Cloud nodes from the palette on the left side of the editor.
-There are five IoT Cloud nodes: property in, property out, historic, periodic, and inject.
+There are five Arduino Cloud nodes: property in, property out, historic, periodic, and inject.
 Each of the nodes has a description of its function, which appears when you hover over the node.

 ## Setting Up a Thing